 During the program participants consider and discuss resource use and management.
-They are introduced to local connections to the industrial revolution.
-(NGSS ESS3.A).
-Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment.
-(NGSS ESS3.C) Participants are encouraged to make connections to their own life experiences compare manufacturing past and present.
+They are introduced to local connections to the industrial revolution (NGSS ESS3.A).
+Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment (NGSS ESS3.C).
+Participants are encouraged to make connections to their own life experiences and compare manufacturing past and present.

 - This program is available to visitors in fourth grade and up.

-- There is a maximum of 32 students.
+- There is a maximum of 35 students per session.

 - A single program is scheduled for 1.5 hours (approximately one hour in the program and a half hour to explore the center).